-In a Nevada child custody case it is not uncommon to see both parties utilizing emails, text messages and other written communication as evidence against the other parent.
+In a Florida child custody case it is not uncommon to see both parties utilizing emails, text messages and other written communication as evidence against the other parent.
 The written word, especially by text or email, is solid evidence of the type of communication and relationship between two parents.
 The evidence can be very damaging or very helpful depending on what is said, how it is said and the way the email is written.
 It is important to carefully consider what you write to the other parent in every form of communication, and always assume that it could be used in court against you.

 The following are some basic tips to consider.
 These tips are not all inclusive.
 Always use your best judgment to communicate effectively with the other parent.